nodejs/admin/social-team.md

 ## Responsibilities

-The Social Team is tasked with maintaining the project social accounts.
+The Social Team is tasked with maintaining the project's social accounts.
 This includes:

 - Content creation
 - Amplification of our community